-I’ve always been a fan of online shopping, long before Japan went under a State of Emergency; (I love shopping in relative peace and earning points!)
+I’ve always been a fan of online shopping because I love shopping in relative peace and earning points!
 My top 5 picks also have their own websites and/or apps so you can shop safely from home.

 (This list is not sponsored in any way, and the Uniqlo/Carry On entries have no affiliation with previous collaborations.
 I just genuinely like shopping there!)